 P.S. – If you are looking for various workout options that involve burpees, check out Shawna’s Challenge Burpee (Plus, she gave me a 33% off coupon that you can use.
 When you check out, enter: YayForBurpees .)

-The Importance of Stretching Before Burpees To Avoid Pain
+The Importance Of Stretching Before Burpees In Avoiding Pain

 Stretching before an exercise is important for many reasons.
-For starters, it helps warm up your muscles and joints, making you more flexible and ready for the exercise.
+For starters, it helps warm up your joints and muscles, making you more flexible and ready for the exercise.

 Hey, this is Rick Kaselj.